themerdev/themer/README.md

       light: { ... }, // same as above, except that shade0 should be the lightest and shade7 should be the darkest.
     };

+At this point, your JS file can be passed to the `--colors` argument of `themer`.

-See [themer-colors-default](https://github.com/mjswensen/themer-colors-default) for an example.
+Refer to [themer-colors-default](https://github.com/mjswensen/themer-colors-default) for an example.

 I would recommend checking your color set into your dotfiles repo.
 Once you've fine-tuned it, you might consider publishing it to npm for others to use!
 (If you do, consider naming your repo starting with `themer-colors-` so that others can easily find it.)